 What’s more, he reminds that a “niche” topic is almost always related to a passionate audience.
 “People are super motivated to learn about their passion, and when they finally find a course that addresses something they deeply care about—given the fact that you deliver great content and a real solution—they won’t only become students, but ambassadors of your courses,” he explains.

 And that’s exactly where the power of point of view comes in.
 A passionate and unique point of view on a topic, no matter how specific, can give a creator a leg up in online learning.
 It’s what gives that course or one-one-one coaching value and worth.
-What’s more, your POV is what will help create a niche student base as well.
+What’s more, point of view is important because it will help create a niche student base as well.

 The way to finish is to start